 - Your theme/plugins are either licensed under the GNU Public License v2 (GPL2), a compatible license, or are completely custom code that you’ve written in-house—split or proprietary licenses are not allowed.
 The reasoning for this is that you, and we, need to have the legal rights to modify the code if something is broken, insecure, needs optimization, etc.

 - Your code has been run through the PHPCS, all blocker-level issues are addressed, and non-blocking errors detailed in your submission materials.

 - The VIP environment is initialized with our helper function.

 - All data is properly validated, sanitized, and escaped.
-The first two apply to whenever you’re handing user-submitted data (e.g. post meta boxes, frontend forms, etc.) and the latter applies to whenever you’re printing data from the database.
+The first two apply to whenever you’re handling user-submitted data (e.g. post meta boxes, frontend forms, etc.) and the latter applies to whenever you’re printing data from the database.